Easy linguistic mapping with lingtypology

 In this post I showed the main fucntions of

 I would like to thank Misha Daniel, Samira Verhees, Calle Börstell, Timo Roettger and Robert Forkel for their ideas and comments.
-I sincerely thank the reviewers for their constructive criticism and valuable comments during the rOpenSci reviewing: Kenton Russell, Taras Zahkarko, languageSpaceLabs, and Scott Chamberlain.
+I sincerely thank the reviewers for their constructive criticism and valuable comments during the rOpenSci reviewing: Kenton Russell, Taras Zahkarko, @languageSpaceLabs, Scott Chamberlain, and Stefanie Butland.